gardener/gardener/docs/concepts/controller-manager.md

 If the `SeedBackupBucketsCheckControllerConfiguration` (which is part of `gardener-controller-manager`s component configuration) contains a `conditionThreshold` for the `BackupBucketsReady`, the condition will instead first be set to `Progressing` and eventually to `False` once the `conditionThreshold` expires, see [the example config file](../../example/20-componentconfig-gardener-controller-manager.yaml) for details.
 Once the `BackupBucket` is healthy again, the seed will be re-queued and the condition will turn `true`.

+#### "Extension Check" Reconciler

+This reconciler reconciles `Seed` objects and checks whether all `ControllerInstallation`s referencing them are in a healthy state.
+Concretely, all three conditions `Valid`, `Installed`, and `Healthy` must have status `True` and the `Progressing` condition must have status `False`.
+Based on this check, it maintains the `ExtensionsReady` condition in the respective `Seed`'s `.status.conditions` list.

 #### "Lifecycle" Reconciler

 The "Lifecycle" reconciler processes `Seed` objects which are enqueued every 10 seconds in order to check if the responsible